 We want to give you the best possible service.
-However, if at any point you become unhappy or concerned about the service we have provided then you should inform us immediately, so that we can do our best to resolve the problem.
+However, if at any point you become unhappy or concerned about the service, we provided then you should inform us immediately, so that we can do our best to resolve the problem.

-In the first instance it may be helpful to contact the person who is working on your case to discuss your concerns and we will do our best to resolve any issues at this stage If you would like to make a formal complaint, then you can read our full complaints procedure (set out below).
-Making a complaint will not affect how we handle your case.
+In the first instance it may be helpful to contact the person who is working on your case to discuss your concerns and we will do our best to resolve any issues.
+If you would like to make a formal complaint, then you can read our full complaints procedure Making a complaint will not affect how we handle your case.

 Our complaints policy